Illegal Firearms Importation: AGF Discontinues Charge Against Firm

 Wale Igbintade

-Justice Lewis Allagoa of the Federal High Court, sitting in Lagos, on Wednesday, struck out a charge against an Oil company, Great James Oil and Gas Ltd, accused of illegal importation of 1,570 firearms.
+Justice Lewis Allagoa of the Federal High Court, sitting in Lagos, yesterday struck out a charge against an oil company, Great James Oil and Gas Ltd, charged with alleged importation of 1,570 firearms.

-The judge struck out the charge following a notice of discontinuance filed by the office of the Attorney Generals of the Federation.
+The judge struck out the charge following a notice of discontinuance filed by the office of the Attorney General of the Federation.

 They were first arraigned in 2018 before Justice Saliu Saidu and trial had commenced but along the line, Justice Saidu retired from the bench and the case was re-assigned to Justice Allagoa.